Background Tasks

 Terminology

-Push - one record in the Password table and its related views in the View table.
-This includes the paylod (password) and the metadata about the push such as expiration settings.
+Push - one record in the Push table and its related audit log.
+This includes the payload and the metadata about the push such as expiration settings.

-Payload - The sensitive data posted by the user. e.g. The password, text or reference note.
+Payload - The sensitive data posted by the user. e.g. The password, text, file(s) and reference note.

 Periodic Expiration & Cleanup